Get active with our City of Calgary recreation and sports options.

 A wide network of community centres offer recreational activities including ice hockey, skating, swimming, squash, tennis, martial arts, yoga and many others pursuits.
 There are also self-development courses and arts and crafts.

-Hockey is the most popular sport in Canada and Calgarians are crazy about their local team.
+Hockey is the most popular sport in Canada and Calgarians are crazy about their local team, the Calgary Flames.
 Of all Calgary recreation options, visiting the Saddledome is a must-do during hockey season.
 Tickets come as cheap as $20 in the nosebleed section.

 The Calgary Stampeders represent Calgary in the CFL, a sport that is very similar to American football.

 City of Calgary recreation options